Foreign Government & International Organization Documents

 You can do a search for everything in a Widener root call number, and then limit by language, format, date.
 Go to Advanced Search, then Code: Local call number.
 For example Afrdoc*.
 You must eliminate spaces and add the *.

-Country names can be searched in HOLLIS and WorldCat as Author keyword, but this usually retrieves too many publications of NGOs, learned societies and other entities.
+There are some government documents in Widener and other libraries.
+Country names can be searched in HOLLIS and WorldCat as Author keyword, but this usually retrieves numerous publications of NGOs, learned societies and other entities.
 You can do a keyword search on country plus government department name, by searching likely department name terms and finding the proper name.

 Or you can browse the country name as Author in Starts with/Browse...
 A general and mixed group under just the country name will appear first, then the government departments.